mirekphd/docker-nomachine-desktop/README.md

 https://www.nomachine.com/download

 - IP: container IP (see next section)
-- Port: 4001
+- port: 4001
-- User: test
+- user: test
-- Password: test
+- password: test
 - (note that all connection details except the IP can be changed in the Dockerfile and pushed to your own Docker Hub)

 # Finding out IPs (by listening ports)